 These agents may help with constipation, but they don't seem to help with other IBS symptoms such as stomachaches, discomfort, and swelling.
 The extra fiber may make belly pain, bloating, and discomfort worse.

+That doesn’t mean a laxative won’t help if you have IBS with constipation.
 There are different kinds of laxatives.
 It's important to be aware of what you're taking.
-Some can be habit-forming and possibly harmful in the long run.
+Some are safer than others for long-term treatment of constipation, while others can be habit-forming and possibly harmful in the long run.

-Stimulant laxatives include bisacodyl (Correctol, Dulcolax), sennosides (Ex-Lax, Senokot), castor oil, and the plant cascara.
-With these laxatives, the active ingredient triggers muscles in the bowels to contract, moving stool through.
+Stimulant laxatives: You can buy stimulant laxatives at the drugstore.
+They include bisacodyl (Correctol, Dulcolax), sennosides (Ex-Lax, Senokot), castor oil, and the plant cascara.
+With these laxatives, the active ingredient (usually a chemical called senna) triggers muscles in the bowels to contract, moving stool through.
 Talk with your doctor before you take these medications.
-Over time, senna can damage nerves in the colon wall, and the drugs may stop working.

-Osmotic laxatives include lactulose, which is prescribed by a doctor, and polyethylene glycol (Miralax), which you can buy over the counter.
-They pull water back into the colon to soften stool.
+These laxatives pull water back into the colon to soften stool.
 That makes it easier to pass, but research has found that they only help with constipation.
 They may actually make other symptoms worse.
 Side effects include diarrhea, dehydration, and bloating.
 Osmotics are considered fairly safe for long-term use for some people with IBS-C, but talk it over with your doctor before you use them regularly.
+Make sure you drink plenty of water when you take them to avoid dehydration.

 Linaclotide (Linzess) treats both men and woman with IBS-C when other treatments have not worked.
 The drug is a capsule you take once daily on an empty stomach, at least 30 minutes before the first meal of the day.
 It helps relieve constipation by helping bowel movements happen more often.
 People age 17 or younger shouldn’t take it.
 The most common side effect is diarrhea.